 For most new families, term life insurance is the most affordable coverage solution.
 Term life is intended to cover a fixed-length financial commitment and to provide income replacement if an income earner dies early.

-If your new family requires that you buy a new house, as often happens, you’ll want to get a term life policy that can cover your financial obligations for the length of the mortgage.
-If you expect you’ll be able to pay off the mortgage early, you’ll also need to consider the cost of raising a new family for 18 to 22 years – or until your youngest is out on their own.
-Many times, a second or third child comes along years later, making a 30-year term an attractive length even if you anticipate paying off the mortgage early.
+Consider the time frames for mortgages and/or college for kids when choosing a coverage term.
+If your new family requires that you buy a new house, as often happens, you’ll probably want to get a term life policy that can cover your financial obligations for the length of the mortgage.
+Even if you expect you’ll be able to pay off the mortgage early, you might also need to consider the cost of raising a new family for 18 to 22 years – or until your youngest is out on their own.
+On occasion , a second or third child comes along years later, making a 30-year term an attractive length for families who initially anticipated paying off the mortgage early.

 To calculate your life insurance coverage needs in more detail, the DIME method considers Debt, Income, Mortgage, and Education.

 Debt: Include auto loans, credit cards, student loans, etc., when you are determining the amount of your current debt.

 Income: Multiply your current annual income by the amount of years you’ll have dependents, usually about 18 years.

 Mortgage: You’ll probably want the mortgage balance paid off so your family can maintain the house they call home.

 Education: Your life insurance death benefit can provide for your children’s anticipated college expenses as well.

 Add the numbers from above to get a starting figure.
 If you have significant savings, you can subtract the amount you already have saved, making it the DIME-S method instead.